Start the medical questionnaire. Physician reviewed, discreetly delivered if prescribed.

 - Severe liver disease

-- Children and adolescents under 18 years
+- Children and adolescents

 Warnings & Precautions

-Hair loss returns after discontinuation
+Hair loss may increase again after discontinuation.

 FAQs